mozilla/mozilla-opennews/fellowships/index.md

 <a href="http://www.ushahidi.com" class="logo-ushahidi">Ushahidi</a>
 <a href="http://www.internewskenya.org/dataportal/" class="logo-internews">Internews Kenya</a>
 </div>
-###Apply to Become a 2014 Fellow
+###The 2014 Fellowships
 Six news organizations around the world will be hosting our five Knight-Mozilla Fellows in 2014.
-Now is your chance to be one of them.
-Starting on June 17, 2013 and closing August 17, we are looking for people who love to code and want to change the world of journalism for the better.
-Could this be you?
-[Apply now to become a 2014 Fellow.](http://mozillaopennews.org/fellowships/apply.html)
+We will be announcing our new Knight-Mozilla Fellows at the <a href="http://mozillafestival.org/">2013 Mozilla Festival in London October 25-27</a>.

 ###Be Embedded in the Newsroom
 Knight-Mozilla Fellows experience the day-to-day energy of some of the best newsrooms in the world: being present as news breaks, writing code for the day’s headlines, wrangling thorny datasets, and taking a step back to solve real-world journalistic problems.
 Our Fellows' work is rooted in developing projects that help us better understand our world.